BuckeyeSoftware/rex/doc/STYLE.md

 requirements without having to introduce separate types that are incompatible with one another at interface boundaries.
-The use of traditional memory management in C++ does not enable any of this behavior and is outright disabled in Rex (calls `abort`).
+The use of traditional memory management in C++ does not enable any of this behavior and is outright disabled in Rex (calls `Rx::abort`).
 Memory management in Rex is part of the problem domain.

 ### No multi-dimensional arrays.
 The use of multi-dimensional arrays shows a misunderstanding of memory layout.